 It might also be a good idea to talk with your orthodontist about types of braces, how long you’ll be in them and what to expect when they are removed.
 Lingual braces, for example, are less of an issue for people who are afraid of those white spots after the braces get removed.
 Invisible braces are another option, and you will not be left with white spots once treatment is done.

-If you feel that braces could be the option you or your child is looking for, Gluck Orthodontics is there for you every step of the way.
+Thus, if you feel that braces could be the option you or your child is looking for, Gluck Orthodontics is there for you every step of the way.
 Be sure to contact Gluck Orthodontics to set up for a consultation and x-rays to determine the best course of action with orthodontic work.
-Dr. Joel Gluck will be able to work with you on an individual level to ensure that you attain that gorgeous white smile that you’ve always dreamed of having.
+Dr. Joel Gluck will be able to work with you on an individual level.
+Ensuring that you attain that gorgeous white smile that you’ve always dreamed of having.
 With Dr. Joel Gluck, you can decipher which orthodontic treatment is right for you and your lifestyle, or for your child if they could benefit from straighter teeth.

 Choosing a specialist

 While many dentists may offer basic alignment and orthodontic services, orthodontists are specialists in correcting misaligned and irregular teeth.
 Dr. Joel Gluck is a board-certified orthodontist with over 30 years of experience perfecting smiles.
-Additionally, He has been recognized by Invisalign as a top 1% Elite Preferred Provider for his extensive experience with this innovative alternative to cumbersome braces.
+Additionally, He has been recognized by Invisalign as a top 1% Elite Preferred Provider.
+Due to his extensive experience with this innovative alternative to cumbersome braces.

 Do Orthodontic Braces Cause White Spots on Teeth?